innoq/statuses/README.md

 ## How to for developers

-* Make sure you have a reasonably recent Java runtime. _Statuses_ has been tested with JDK 7, but should work with JDK 6 as well (and possibly even JDK 5).
+* Make sure you have a reasonably recent Java runtime. _Statuses_ has been tested with JDK 7 and 8, but should work with JDK 6 as well (and possibly even JDK 5).
-* Grab Leiningen (we've just upgraded to the Leiningen 2 preview and suggest you use this) and install according to its instructions
+* Grab [Leiningen](http://leiningen.org/#install) (we're using the Leiningen 2 preview and suggest you use this) and install according to its instructions
 * Clone this repository
 * Use `lein run` to start the application, then access it at